SmarterApp/RDW_Ingest/CONTRIBUTING.md

 names for external services.
 * Secrets should be specified only in the config-repo file, and they should be encrypted using the config server.

+#### Logging Level
+When selecting the level to log a message consider the following:
+* TRACE.
+* DEBUG.
+* INFO.
+Assume this is the log level in production, so don't be too chatty with it.
+It should be used to confirm proper configuration and code paths that are not business-as-usual but also aren't problematic.
+* WARN.
+This is the level to use for a problem the application has handled but still needs attention.
+* ERROR.
+Assume that messages logged at this level will cause a person to be called in the middle of the night.

 ### Version Control Conventions
 Repo: https://github.com/SmarterApp/RDW_Ingest
 Config Repo: https://gitlab.com/fairwaytech/sbac-config-repo